 - Episode 1 continues right from where Season 5 episode 10 ended.
 Yep, there is no time lag.
 Thus the episode also plays out mostly at Castle Black, the main headquarters of the Night’s Watch.

 - The trailer that you watched above?
 It comprises scenes mainly from episode 1 and 2.
 So there’s a whole lot of stuff that is still shrouded in mystery (thank goodness for that, because the current trend of Hollywood movie studios is to show the entire story in the trailer itself, thus spoiling the big screen experience).
-There is also more stuff on the Khaleesi, Grey Worm and the Boltons here.
+There is also more info on the Khaleesi, Grey Worm and the Boltons.

 - According to the Hollywood Reporter, ‘numerous moments throughout the episode elicited gasps of shock, unexpected (and uncomfortable) laughter, and long moments of stunned silence’ among the audience.